 there, settling near the Bell farm.
 Some say he even rented a room in the

-Bell home, but this has not been proven.
+Bell home, but this has yet to be proven.

 began teaching in a small schoolhouse situated on a tract of land donated by